 In the meantime, prepare the marinade.
 In a medium-sized pot, combine soy sauce, mirin, oligodang syrup, apple, onion, scallion, garlic cloves, ginger, cheongyang pepper, dried red chili peppers, whole black peppercorns, dried kelp, and water.

 Bring to a boil over high heat then reduce the heat to medium.
 Simmer for 30 minutes then remove from the heat to cool completely.
-Once the marinade has cooled, strain then set aside.
+Once the marinade has cooled, strain then set it aside.

 Step 3: Clean the crabs